codinasion-archive/codinasion-programme/programme/minutes-to-seconds/README.md

   - seraph776
   - MananKarnik
   - siddhantchimankar
-  - Clasherkasten
+  - ClasherKasten
 ---

-## Write a programme to convert minutes to seconds.
+## Write a programme to convert minutes to seconds

 ```txt
 Input  : 1